nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `sort [ATTRIBUTE]`

-* By default, sorting is done in alphabetical order.
+* By default, sorting is done in alphanumeric order.
 * The order of character priority would be letters (A-Z), numbers (0-9), special characters (!@#$%^&*).
 * The capitalisation of the letters do not affect their priority such that `Aaron` will have same priority as `aaron`.
 * For attribute with exact same values, the tie-breaker is determined by their added order.